 When you receive your renewal letter, make sure you complete the renewal online.
 Remember that it takes four to six weeks (online) and eight to twelve weeks (by mail)—and sometimes more—for the DEA to process your renewal.
 There is no grace period on renewing your DEA registration.
 If it expires before you receive your renewal, you may not administer, dispense, or prescribe controlled substances in the meantime.

-The current fee is $731.
+Make sure that you submit the exact amount required for the application fee.
 If you fail to send the right amount, the DEA will return your renewal packet unprocessed.

 DEA Registration and Locum Tenens Work